Dental Professionals Click Here!

 A Consultation with Dr. Edward J. Barrett

 Glad you enjoyed the magazine issue.
 Your question is excellent and one many parents and caregivers worry about.
 While it is almost definite that the root of his replanted tooth will ultimately resorb (melt away), the time it takes for this to occur can vary greatly from patient to patient.
-This harsh reality is due to the fact that unless the tooth root is replaced in its socket within the first five minutes, it will not form a normal healthy attachment — a reason we stress that it is critical to respond quickly and appropriately (See our Field-Side Guide To Dental Injuries).
+This harsh reality is due to the fact that unless the tooth root is replaced in its socket within the first five minutes, it will not form a normal healthy attachment—a reason we stress that it is critical to respond quickly and appropriately (See the Field-Side Guide To Dental Injuries).
 Unfortunately, the tiny fibers of the periodontal ligament (“peri” – around; “odont” – tooth) surrounding your son's injured tooth most likely will not fully reattach into the root on one side and into the bone on the other, as in the normal healthy situation.
 Instead, an ankylosis (“ankyl” – stiff, immovable; “osis” – condition) will form, in which case the tooth root actually becomes attached or fixed into the bone without the tiny fibers of the periodontal ligament.
 The once-injured tooth is typically no longer recognized by the body as “self” and is treated as foreign, which usually and invariably means the root will resorb, but it's not a clear-cut process.
 The process and rate of resorption (or not) is difficult to predict.
 It can be quite rapid, occurring in just a few years, or can be very slow, taking many years.
 And in rare instances, it may never occur.

 As long as the tooth has had an adequate root canal treatment so that all the dead tissue from the pulp and nerve of the tooth is removed and sealed to prevent infection, the tooth should last 4-7 years.
 The root canal treatment may also allow for further development of the dentition (all the teeth), so that your son's tooth could last into early adulthood or maybe beyond.